THE TRUE EVIDENCE

 13: Then Simon himself believed also: and when he was baptized, he continued with Philip, and wondered, beholding the miracles and signs which were done.

-Now, according to the words of William Branham, the Samaritans must have received the Holy Spirit because they believed the Word preached by Philip and they were also baptized.
-The question is: did they really believe?
-Did the group of Samaritan believers have the Holy Spirit?
-If so, why did the Apostles in Jerusalem need to send to them Peter and John so that they might be prayed for to receive the Holy Spirit?
+According to the words of William Branham, the Samaritans must have received the Holy Spirit because they believed and received the Word preached by Philip and they were also baptized.
+The question is: did they really believe, and truly receive the Word?
+Did the Samaritan believers have the Holy Spirit?
+If so, why did the Apostles in Jerusalem need to send Peter and John to pray for them, to receive the Holy Spirit?

 Acts 8:14: Now when the Apostles which were at Jerusalem heard that Samaria had received the word (LOGOS) of God, they sent unto them Peter and John: